 5. Buy Whole, Not Pre-Cut

-Pre-chopped veggies, sliced fruit, or grated cheese can cost 2-3x more.
+Pre-chopped veggies, sliced fruit, or grated cheese can cost 2-3x more at the grocery store.
 Spend 5 extra minutes prepping at home-it's free labour that pays you back.

 6. Embrace "Ugly" Produce